syssoni/Spam_email_classifier/README.md

 ## About the data
 The dataset contains two columns:-
 - 'messages' - The intended message
-- 'label' - Whether the message is spam or ham(genuine)
+- 'label' - Whether the message is spam or not spam

+## Requirements
+---
+**Dependencies for the project**<br/>
+- Pandas
+- Numpy
+- String
+- Seaborn
+- Matplotlib
+- Re
+- Nltk<br/>